Allicolyer/personal-website/_posts/2016-01-01-curiosity-machine.markdown

 {: .design-challenge}

 The three challenges were tested out with a group of high schoolers at conference by NVIDIA.
-Afterwards they were incorporated in outreach events by NVIDIA and the AI Family Challenge.
+Afterwards they were incorporated in outreach events by NVIDIA and into the AI Family Challenge curriculum.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xGOIJXcy55s" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen class="center-image"></iframe>

 ### Nanoscience
-With the help of students and professors at RPI (Rensselaer Polytechnic Institute), and the Iridescent video team, I am creating three videos for children aged late elementary school and older.
-These videos will explain three important applications in nanoscience.
-The videos are accompanied by three hands on projects developed with the help of undergraduate students at RPI.
+In the Fall of 2017, I created two videos to accompany design challenges developed with the help of undergraduate students at RPI (Rensselaer Polytechnic Institute).
+These videos will explain important concepts in nanoscience and help students get starting building the design challenges.

 | [Quantum Dots](https://www.curiositymachine.org/challenges/128/){:target="_blank"} | [Build a Nanopipe](https://www.curiositymachine.org/challenges/129/){:target="_blank"}
 |:-------------------:|:------------------------:|